3.2 UVIS Data Calibration Steps

 Sink pixels are a detector defect.
 These pixels contain a number of charge traps and under-report the number of electrons that were generated in them during an exposure.
 These pixels can have an impact on nearby upstream or downstream pixels, though they often only impact one or two pixels when the background is high, they can impact up to 10 pixels if the background is low (see Section 6.7 for more information about sink pixels detection and flagging).

-Flagging of sink pixels in the DQ extension of calibrated images, controlled with the DQICORR
+Flagging of sink pixels in the DQ extension of calibrated images is controlled with the DQICORR

-header keyword, happens after the bias correction has been performed.
-When set to PERFORM
+header keyword and happens after the bias correction has been performed.
+With DQICORR

 , the sink pixels marked in the SNKCFILE

-reference image are flagged in the science image DQ.
+reference image are flagged in the science image's DQ array.
 Given the SNKCFILE

-reference image, the procedure for flagging the sink pixel in science data involves:
+reference image, the procedure for flagging the sink pixel in the science data involves:

-- Extraction of the MJD of the science exposure
+- Extract the MJD of the science exposure

-- Examination of the reference image, pixel by pixel, to find values greater than 999, pixels indicating a sink pixels.
+- Examine the reference image, pixel by pixel, to find values greater than 999, which indicates that a given pixel is a sink pixel.
 The value of the reference file pixel corresponds to the date (in MJD format) at which this pixel started exhibiting sink pixel behavior.

-- If the turn-on date of the sink pixel is after the exposure date of the science image, then we ignore the sink pixel in this exposure and move on to the next pixel.
+- If the turn-on date of the sink pixel is after the exposure date of the science image, then we ignore the sink pixel in this exposure.

 - If the turn-on date of the sink pixel is before the exposure date of the science image, then this science pixel was compromised at the time of the exposure.
 The corresponding pixel in the DQ extension of the science image is flagged with the "charge trap" value of 1024.